rougin/dexterine/README.md

 ### withRemove

-Creates a `remove` JavaScript method.
+Creates a `remove` method.
 This method is used for sending a `DELETE` request to the specified link to remove an item.
 It takes the item's ID as a parameter, includes it in the request, and shows an alert upon successful deletion before reloading the data:

 ``` html
 // app/plates/items/depot.php